rpmuller/MolecularIntegrals.jl/Julia optimization post.md

 I've written some hand-optimized Julia code in the [HGPgen.jl](https://github.com/rpmuller/MolecularIntegrals.jl/blob/master/src/HGPgen.jl) file that doesn't have any loops or conditionals in it.
 This code is 10-20 times faster than the normal Julia code.
 I'm pretty confident I could write a Julia function that would generate a Julia file that I could then compile.
 But that seems like a waste of Julia's metaprogramming capabilities.
 Shouldn't there be a way to auto-generate these functions directly, rather than writing and compiling a file?

 I'm just going to dive in and start writing routines to generate other routines, and hopefully something clever will suggest itself along the way.
+But I'd love to hear anyone's ideas about other ways to do this well, particularly if there are examples of other packages that have done so.

 References
 [1] [Libint: high-performance library for computing Gaussian integrals in quantum mechanics](https://github.com/evaleev/libint)